 What rights and regulations apply to your working conditions as a student?
 What are equal opportunities, and how do they benefit you?
-What can you do if you feel that you have been subjected to discrimination, harassment or victimisation?
+And who can you turn to if you have questions or need help?

-At Uppsala University, there is zero tolerance for discrimination, harassment and victimisation.
 For us it is important that all students feel that they are included in the study environment.
-Within the university, we are working actively with equal opportunities, and an important task is to ensure that our procedures, norms and routines reflect an attitude that is characterised by respect for students' and employees' different conditions.
+At Uppsala University, there is zero tolerance for discrimination, harassment and victimisation and we are working actively with equal opportunities.
+An important task is to ensure that our procedures, norms and routines reflect an attitude that is characterised by respect for students’ and employees’ different conditions.

 As a student, you have the right to influence your education.
 The Higher Education Act governs this right.
 Student influence is maintained through representation in various decision-making bodies within the university, ensuring that the interests of students are represented, and result in concrete actions and changes.
 Read more about what student influence involves and how you can actively participate in shaping your own study situation.